As an Amazon Associate I earn from qualifying purchases.

 A quick and easy recipe for Bananas Foster using Amaretto liqueur.

 One last recipe for this year, friends.
 Let’s make it a good one.
 And before I get torn apart by the Bananas Foster enthusiasts, please let it be known I realize this is not an authentic recipe and there are certainly no flames involved because WOAH, so just take my “easy” to heart and know that this is the kind of recipe that will make you glad you have some shortcuts up your sleeve.
 Deal?

 Have you ever had Bananas Foster?
 Like real Bananas Foster, perhaps even in Louisiana where it originated?
 I was fortunate enough to attend a work trip in 2009 in New Orleans and my coworker and I had the crazy cool experience of Bananas Foster prepared for us table side at Emeril’s NOLA restaurant.
 Not only was it uhhhhhmazing taste-wise, but watching the chef flip bananas all over the place and set the pan on fire was a sight to be seen.

 Like I said, no flames involved here.
 That’s too scary for me, so you’ll have to settle for my easy shortcut.

 You won’t need many ingredients at all.
 Some butter, a couple yellow bananas, and the completely necessary vanilla ice cream.
 You just cannot have Bananas Foster without it!
-The other two important ingredient players are Vital Proteins Collagen Peptides and a little Amaretto liqueur.
+The other important ingredient player is a little Amaretto liqueur.